OctoPrint/OctoPrint-FirmwareUpdater/README.md

 AT90USB boards must be in **Boot** or **DFU** mode before they can be flashed.
 This is done by placing or removing a jumper then resetting the board.

 For Printrboard:
-* Remove the BOOT jumper (for Rev D,E & F boards, install the BOOT jumper)
+* Remove the BOOT jumper (for Rev D, E & F boards, install the BOOT jumper)
 * Press and release the **Reset** button.
 * Replace the BOOT jumper onto the board (for Rev D, E & F boards, remove the BOOT jumper)

 The board will now be ready for flashing.
-Once flashing is complete the board reset by pressing the **Reset** button again.
+Once flashing is complete press the **Reset** button again to return to normal operation.

 ### LPC1768 Boards
 Flashing an LPC1768 board requires that the host can mount the board's on-board SD card to a known mount point in the host filesystem.